Mahadaji Shinde

-Mahadaji Shinde (23 December 1730 – 13 February 1794), later known as Mahadji Scindia or Madhava Rao Scindia, was a statesman and general of Maratha Empire who served as the Maharaja of Gwalior from 1768 to 1794.
+Mahadaji Shinde (23 December 1730 – 13 February 1794), later known as Mahadji Scindia or Madhava Rao Scindia, was a Maratha statesman and general who served as the Maharaja of Gwalior from 1768 to 1794.
 He was the fifth and the youngest son of Ranoji Rao Scindia, the founder of the Scindia dynasty.
 He is reputed for having restored the Maratha rule over North India and for modernizing his army.

 Mahadji was instrumental in resurrecting Maratha power in North India after the Third Battle of Panipat in 1761, and he rose to become a trusted lieutenant of the Peshwa, leader of the Maratha Confederacy.
 Along with Madhavrao I and Nana Fadnavis, he was one of the three pillars of Maratha Resurrection.
 He modernized his army under adventurers like Benoît de Boigne, which allowed Maratha dominance of North India.
 During his reign, Gwalior became the leading state in the Maratha Confederacy and one of the foremost military powers in India.
 After accompanying Shah Alam II to Delhi in 1771, he restored the Mughal Empire in Delhi and became the Naib Vakil-i-Mutlaq (Deputy Regent of the Empire).

 Mahadji Shinde fought about 50 battles in his lifetime against various opponents.
 He defeated the Jats of Mathura and during 1772–73 Pathan Rohillas in Rohilkhand and captured Najibabad.
 His role during the First Anglo-Maratha War was greatest from the Maratha side since he defeated the British in the Battle of Wadgaon which resulted in the Treaty of Wadgaon and then again in Central India, singlehandedly, which resulted in the Treaty of Salbai in 1782, where he mediated between the Peshwa and the British.
 Mahadaji Shinde was also a scholar of Sanskrit.